A growing number of practices are now using electronic health record (EHR) systems, largely due to EHR incentive programs.

 Why it’s good for solo practices: The vendor assigns an Implementation Specialist to every new client to serve as a “personal guide” to the software.
 The Specialist also helps set up the EHR to ensure it interfaces with the practice’s medical devices, lab systems and any practice management or billing software that may already be in place.

 From that list of 20 commonly used EHRs, we determined “ease of use” rankings for all products.
 To do this, we analyzed our proprietary reviews data by ranking products based on their average “ease of use” star rating (out of a possible five).
-Products with less than 10 reviews on our website were excluded from the “ease of use” rating calculations.
+Products with less than 10 reviews on our website were excluded from the “ease of use” rating calculations and a final list of top 5 products was derived for this article.